divyaayikkara9497/Liri/README.md

 ![Alt text](screenshots/pic-4.png)

-- 'node liri.js movie-this <'movie's name>': this will output the following information in the terminal/bash window:
+- `node liri.js movie-this <movie's name>`: this will output the following information in the terminal/bash window:
 	* Title of the movie.
 	* Year the movie came out.
 	* IMDB Rating of the movie.